allen-liaoo/J-Cord/docs/Object_Hierarchy.md

 ### Modifiers
 IModifier - A modifier that support chainable methods to update multiple IAttribute of an instance at once.
 Attribute - An updatable field of an IModifier.
+ - IChannelModifier - A modifier that modifies both ITextChannel and IVoiceChannel.
  - ISelfModifier - A modifier that modify the self user.
+ - IWebhookModifier - The modifier that modifies a webhook.
  - IGroupModifier - A modifier that modify a group.
+ - IApplicationModifier - A modifier that modify an application.

 ### Builders
  - GuildBuilder - A builder for creating a guild.
 Used by IClientManager.